locana/locana.github.io/index.md

 layout: default
 ---

+## About

+We are developing applications for Windows / Windows Phone to connect to Sony camera devices.
+It's powered by [Sony Camera Remote API](http://developer.sony.com/develop/cameras/).

+---

 ## Locana

 New generation of remote controlling application for Sony camera devices.
 We're planning to support both of Windows 8.1 store app. and Windows Phone 8.1.